Here you can find answers to questions that are asked most often about mental illness. Also included are the most frequently occurring diagnoses.

 Looking into the future of someone who is diagnosed with this condition:

-If diagnosis is made promptly, and treatment is begun as soon as possible,the need for admission to hospital is reduced and the patient is more likely to be able live at home and hold down a job.
+If diagnosis is made promptly, and treatment has begun as soon as possible, the need for admission to hospital is reduced and the patient is more likely to be able to live at home and hold down a job.

 Useful websites for further information: